Training & Education

 Accolates:

-Forbes named the Houston County School District as “The BEST Employer in the State of Georgia!" ~ Aug.
-24, 2020.
+Forbes named the Houston County School District as one of “The BEST Employers in the State of Georgia!" ~ 2022.

 Niche.com ranks Houston County Schools as the tenth best school system in Georgia and the third most diverse system in Georgia, while U.S. News ranks Veterans High School and Houston County High School among the top high schools in the state.